regoyago/Obsidian/Computer Science/mathematics/discrete mathematics/combinatorics/inclusion-exclusion principle.md

 $$|A\cup B|=|A|+|B|-|A\cap B|$$

-the reason behind this formula is that, if we were define the $A\cup B$ as the cardinal of both $A$ and $B$, if there were some element that belong to both elements, they would be counted twice, thus we need to substract one those elements that are on both (since they have been counted twice already)
+the reason behind this formula is that, if we were define the $A\cup B$ as the cardinal of both $A$ and $B$, if there were some element that belong to both elements, they would be counted twice, thus we need to subtract one those elements that are on both (since they have been counted twice already)

 given the same principle for three different sets $A, B, C$: